cjoshi85/Neo-wallet-website/README.md

-Neo application wallet
+Neo application wallet Website.
+This is the web version of neo wallet.
+Procedure to use Neo-wallet:-

 - yarn install

-- bug- it may not install neo-js module, copy it from the original neo wallet node_modules

 - yarn start-dev